 Coastal Science

-Although coastal zones compose only 17 percent of U.S. land area, they house more than half the U.S. population and a wealth of natural and economic resources.
-Coastal zones—and their infrastructure, harbors, and ecosystems—are vulnerable to human interactions and natural disturbances, including sea level rise, flooding, storm surge, and tsunamis.
-As coastal populations continue to grow, so does the need for a consistent assessment of the effects of storms and other natural or human disturbances.
+Although coastal zones compose only 17 percent of U.S. land area, they house more than half the country’s population and a wealth of natural and economic resources.
+Coastal zones—and their infrastructure, harbors, and ecosystems—regularly experience a myriad of disturbances, including flooding, storm surge, and tsunamis.
+As coastal populations and the energy infrastructure needed to support them continue growing, so does the need for assessing the effects of storms and other disturbances.